-Suppose the clock price hits 1.50 and now bidder C drops out on a single unit.
-There are now 6 active bids and 2 units for sale so no one is assured of clinching anything yet.
-P = \$1.50
+Bidders place bids again.
+Suppose the lowest bid is 1.50, is placed by bidder C, who is dropped form bidding on that unit.
+There are now 6 active bids and 2 units for sale so no one is assured of clinching anything yet, and the lowest bid allowed in the next round is \$1.50.